DanAdewole/NotInk/README.md

 ```

 ## Create a new superuser
-Run hte following command to create a new superuser
+Run the following command to create a new superuser
 ```
 python manage.py createsuperuser
 ```